What is a Meningitis claim

 What funding is available

-For further information, or if you believe you have a meningitis claim for yourself, or a child or an adult you are responsible for you, please contact our medical negligence team.
-All enquiries are completely free of charge and we will investigate all funding options for you including Legal Aid and No Win No Fee.
+For funding information, or if you believe you have a meningitis claim for yourself, or a child or an adult you are responsible for you, please contact our medical negligence team.
+All enquiries are completely free of charge and we will investigate all funding options for you including No Win No Fee.

 Call Freephone 0800 358 3848